changetocoding/WebLessonPlan/TeacherTraining/ChangeToCodingPedagogy.md

 - We believe **the ablity to code** is one of the **best tools** for an individual **to effect social change** for themselves.
 Therefore we teach coding.
 - We believe **everyone can learn to code**
 - We believe the most important skill for any coder is **the ability to self learn**.
 Therefore we focus on project based tasks, self-learning, and collaborative based tasks
+- We believe programming is creative subject.
+Therefore ureativity and the ability to think outside the box are valued.

 ## Lessons